 For the prevention of migraine, with chronic pain syndrome of a neurogenic nature (including prolonged headaches), as well as in the complex therapy of gastric ulcer and duodenal ulcer – from 10-12.5-25 to 100 mg / day. (the maximum part of the dose is taken at night).

-Hypersensitivity to amitriptyline, during the immediate recovery phase after a myocardial infarction, conduction disturbances in the heart and acute alcohol, barbiturate and opiate poisoning.
-Amitriptyline should not be combined with MAOIs (including moclobemide and selegiline) because serious and sometimes fatal reactions have been observed.
-The drug is contraindicated in pyloric stenosis, prostatic hyperplasia with urinary retention and paralytic ileus.
-Because amitriptyline is also an anticholinergic, an untreated narrow-angle glaucoma and are also considered contraindications.
-Amitriptyline should not be used during pregnancy and lactation and in children and adolescents under 18 years applied.
-Amitriptyline is contraindicated in taking cisapride because of cardiac adverse effects may occur, including QT prolongation, arrhythmias, and transmission line problems.
+Hypersensitivity to amitriptyline, immediate recovery period after myocardial infarction, cardiac conduction disorders and acute poisoning with alcohol, barbiturates and opiates.
+Amitriptyline should not be combined with MAOIs (including moclobemide and selegiline), since serious and sometimes fatal reactions have been observed.
+The drug is contraindicated in pyloric stenosis, prostatic hyperplasia with urinary retention, and paralytic ileus.
+Because amitriptyline is also an anticholinergic agent, untreated narrow-angle glaucoma is also contraindicated.
+Amitriptyline should not be used during pregnancy and lactation and in children and adolescents under 18 years of age.
+Amitriptyline is contraindicated when taking cisapride because of possible cardiac side effects, including QT prolongation and arrhythmias.